paulossjunior/onestep-static/onestep-static/docs/index.md

 ## Overview

-This documentation is organized into four main sections, each offering different perspectives on our research ecosystem:
+This documentation is organized into five main sections, each offering different perspectives on our research ecosystem:

 ### [Research Groups](research_groups.md)